Los Angeles Destruction of Evidence Defense Lawyers

 - A criminal investigation that has not yet produced any arrests.

-If you've been accused of destroying evidence in Los Angeles, Werksman Jackson & Quinn LLP has experience working with clients who face these types of accusations.
-We'll work hard to help you understand what happened and how we can help you get through this difficult situation.
-We'll always give you honest advice so that you know exactly what your options are and what risks each option entails.
+If you've been accused of destroying evidence in Los Angeles, Werksman Jackson & Quinn LLP has experience working with clients who have faced these types of accusations.
+We can work hard to help you understand what happened and how to get through this difficult situation.
+We can always give you honest advice so that you know your exact options and their associated risks.

-If you have any questions about your case or if you'd like more information about our services, please call us at (213) 688-0460 today!
+If you have any questions about your case or if you'd like more information about our services, please call our Los Angeles destruction of evidence lawyers at (213) 688-0460 today!

 Additional Information